liblxn/lxn/README.md

 # lxn
 `lxn` is a localization toolkit with its own simple translation format.
 The format itself represents a human-readable schema and is meant to be used by translators.
 This schema can then be converted into a binary catalog, which uses a compact representation of the schema and is ready to be used by the client libaries.
-To compile schemas into a binary catalogs, [`lxnc`](https://github.com/liblxn/lxnc) could be used.
+To compile schemas into a binary catalogs, [`lxnc`](https://github.com/liblxn/lxnc) can be used.

 ## Schema Definition
-The human-readable schema consists of a dictionary which contains all the translated messages for a specific language.
+The human-readable schema consists of a dictionary, which contains all the translated messages for a specific language.
 It can be subdivided into sections in order to be able to cluster messages.
 To uniquely identify messages, each message has a key assigned to it.
 A message itself commonly contains static and variable parts.
 The static parts are just text in the specified language, whereas the variable parts will be replaced by a specific value during runtime.

 ### Messages
 ```